 I can’t think of a better soup for the cold winter days.
 And if you are wondering how to cook Daikon, I would definitely recommend giving this recipe a try.

-Here is an overview of how I made this popular traditional Chinese soup dish – Pork Rib Soup with Daikon in about an hour, enjoy the recipe below.
+Here is an overview of how I made this popular pork rib soup with daikon, enjoy the recipe below.